ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 ```text
 GHE_TOKEN=                # Github Enterprise API Token (Optional if you are using --git-token-path)
 ```
 {: screen}

-If you are using `github`, use `--git-token-path` field to set your GitHub Token and `--git-api-url` field to set the # GitHub Enterprise API URL instead of `GHE_TOKEN` and `GH_URL` environment variables.
+If your `git-provider` is `github`, use `--git-token-path` field to set your GitHub Token and `--git-api-url` field to set the GitHub Enterprise API URL instead of `GHE_TOKEN` and `GH_URL` environment variables.
 If both of them are provided, `--git-token-path` and `--git-api-url` take precedence.
+{: note}

 Return values:

-- Command exits with return code 0 if a successful state update happens for the issue
+- Command exits with return code `0` if issue's state update is successful .
-- Command exits with return code 1 if state updation of the issue is unsuccessful
+- Command exits with return code `1` if issue's state update is not successful.

 Running the command: